-All Councillors meet together as the Full Council six times a year.
-All meetings are open to public but occasionally some items subject to confidentiality rules are held in exempt.
+All Councillors meet together as the Full Council around six times a year.
+All meetings are open to public but occasionally some items subject to confidentiality rules are held in exempt session.

 The conduct of the Council's business is defined by formal procedures and rules, which are set out in the Constitution.
-The Constitution also explains the roles and responsibilities of the Executive, Scrutiny and Officer functions.
+The Constitution also explains the roles and responsibilities of the Executive, Audit, Overview & Scrutiny and Officer functions.

-The 'Scheme of Delegation' sets out the basis officers may take decisions under delegated authority.
-The Council also follows codes of Financial Management and Procurement and maintains a Code of Conduct for Councillors.
+The 'Scheme of Delegation to Officers' sets out the basis on which Officers may take decisions under delegated authority.
+The Council also follows codes of Financial Management and Procurement and maintains codes of conduct for Councillors and Officers.

 The Chief Executive is the Council's Head of Paid Service and is responsible for how the Council operates.
-He is assisted by the Management Board.
+The Chief Executive is assisted by the Management Board, which includes the two Strategic Directors, one of whom is the Section 151 Officer.
 The Council is required to appoint a Monitoring Officer whose role includes ensuring that decision making is lawful and fair.

 The Council and its decisions are open and accessible.
-All reports requiring a decision are considered by appropriately qualified legal and finance staff before being considered by relevant decision making forum.
+All reports requiring a decision are considered by appropriately qualified legal and finance staff before being considered by relevant decision-making forums.

-In meeting the requirements of the Local Government Transparency Code 2015 the Council has also published on its website a wide range of 'open data' and information.
+In meeting the requirements of the Local Government Transparency Code 2015 the Council has also published on its website a wide range of open data and information.

-- Licensing considers issues relating to taxis, entertainment, alcohol, food premises and miscellaneous licensing functions. - Planning makes decisions on development control issues, including applications for planning permission. - Standards independent committee responsible for member conduct and the constitution. - Audit independent committee responsible for issues of audit, risk and governance. - Overview and Scrutiny intended to help develop and review policy and holding the Executive to account publicly by callingin and scrutinising decisions made by the Executive. - Executive appointed by the Leader, responsible for proposing new policy, putting the budget to the Council and implementing and delivering the agreed policy framework and budget. - Council 57 elected Councillors, covering 29 wards.
+- Licensing considers issues relating to taxis, entertainment, alcohol, food premises and miscellaneous licensing functions. - Planning makes decisions on development control issues, including applications for planning permission. - Standards independent committee responsible for member conduct and the constitution. - Audit independent committee responsible for issues of audit, risk and governance. - Overview and Scrutiny intended to help develop and review policy and holding the Executive to account publicly by calling-in and scrutinising decisions made by the Executive. - Executive appointed by the Leader, responsible for proposing new policy, putting the budget to the Council and implementing and delivering the agreed policy framework and budget. - Council 57 elected Councillors, covering 29 wards.
 Appoints the Overview & Scrutiny and other committees.
 Approves the policy and strategic framework and budget.